 Difficulties in Germania

 The intractable Saxons were again raised, they ravaged the French territory to the Moselle.
 Charlemagne organized so severe repression.
 Nevertheless, the revolts went on again.
-In 782, a Saxon chief called Widukind, Mais les révoltes n'en continuèrent pas moins.
+In 782, a Saxon chief called Widukind, Mais les révoltes n’en continuèrent pas moins.
 En 782, un chef saxon, Widukind, managed to decimate a Saxon army who had rallied the Franks.
-Then, he seek refuge in Danish territory.
+Then, he sought refuge in Danish territory.
 Charlemagne intended on annexing Saxony to his crown, but he had to make the Saxons give in.
 This became harder as the heathen applied military tactics from Christian.
 In retaliation, Charles decided to engage in a terrible slaughter.
 Near verdun, it was 4,500 Saxons who were executed, neither women nor children were spared.

 The conquests in Central Europe

 - In 779, the rise of the Saxons also emboldened the Duke of Bavaria, Tassilo III, who refused to recognize the sovereignty of the Franks and was about to cause trouble throughout the southern part of the Germania, occupied by the Franks.
 But foresaken by his subjects, Tassilo was finally defeated and imprisoned.
 Bavaria was well integrated into the kingdom in 788.
 Charlemagne impounded the huge property of Tassilo, who was considered “the richest man of the Empire”, more than Charlemagne himself who has never had a personal fortune.
 Indeed, he was one of the early kings in medieval times to distinguish the Royal Treasury and its property.